nothinglabs/openmelt2/readme.md

 Either kind of signal may be fed directly to a MOSFET or motor controller that accepts 5v logic-level input.

-The reference platform uses a RFP30N06LE N-Channel MOSFET.
+The antweight reference platform uses a RFP30N06LE N-Channel MOSFET.

 Brushless RC motor controllers that support high-speed 490Hz PWM may work with Open Melt.
 A "Hobbypower 30a" brushless controller running the [SimonK firmware](https://github.com/sim-/tgy) has been tested and found to work.
 Other controllers running SimonK firmware may also work.